Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 ## Digital Signatures

-Digital signatures provide message authenticity and integrity guarantees.
+Digital signatures provide authenticity, integrity, unforgeability and non-repudiation guarantees.

 _The next two lectures are dedicated to digital signatures, this is strictly an intro._